China's Future in the World

 The vast majority of the material we present is about China's past not its present or future, but it is the consideration of China's future that holds everybody's attention.
 Will China be the dominant nation within a few decades?
 Will China develop military ambitions and build an overseas Empire?
 Here we muse upon these questions by looking at China's long history and traditions in an attempt to suggest some answers.

 Martin Jacques also makes much of the phrase ‘civilization state’ rather than ‘nation state’ with reference to China.
 This reflects China's unique history of culture cohesion.
 One and half billion people consider themselves part of the huge Chinese family in a much stronger sense than Americans or Europeans.
 All Han Chinese claim descent from the founding ancestor the Yellow Emperor.
+There is a strong feeling of 'Chineseness' that separates the people from other nationalities.
 It is far more racially homogeneous with an ancient written language understood by all.
-These consideration make China a continental rather than regional power and put China in a different category to any other nation on earth.
+An example shows how deep this belief in separate identity goes, Tim Clissold recounts how he came across an old woman who believed that anybody born of Chinese descent would naturally speak in Chinese as if it were a genetic trait.
+These considerations make China a continental rather than regional power and put China in a different category to any other nation on earth.